ciprianefros/Limbaj-LFAC/README.md

 # Limbaj-LFAC

 ## Overview

 This language is a custom-designed programming language built as a project for the Formal Languages, Automata and Compilers Course during our first semester in year II.
 The language has itw own unique syntax and supports several built-in functions, like Print and TypeOf.
 This project was developed by Efros Ciprian and Chelba Sergiu-Mihai as an academin exercise to learn the fundamentals of language design, parsing and compilation.

-Markdown

-Collapse
-# Limbaj LFAC

-## Overview

-Limbaj LFAC is a custom-designed programming language built as a project for the Formal Languages, Automata, and Compilers course during our first semester in year II.
-The language has its own unique syntax and supports several built-in functions—most notably, `TypeOf` and `Print`.
-This project was developed by Efros Ciprian and Chelba Sergiu-Mihai as an academic exercise to learn the fundamentals of language design, parsing, and compilation.

 ## Features